Jorge Ruffinelli

-Jorge Enrique Ruffinelli Altesor (born 1943 in Uruguay) is a Uruguayan academic and critic.
+Jorge Enrique Ruffinelli Altesor (December 16, 1943 – February 4, 2026) was a Uruguayan academic and critic.

-Biography
+Life and career

-In his youth he was a disciple of Ángel Rama and a contributor to the weekly Marcha.
-Later he was professor of Latin American Literature at the Universidad Veracruzana and Stanford University.
+In his youth, Ruffinelli was a disciple of Ángel Rama and a contributor to the weekly Marcha.
+Later, he was professor of Latin American Literature at the Universidad Veracruzana and Stanford University.

-He is considered an expert in Latin American cinema and has participated as a jury in several international festivals.
+Ruffinelli was considered an expert in Latin American cinema and participated as a jury member in several international festivals.
+He died on February 4, 2026, at the age of 82.